On this page

 Appraisers do not have to conduct a client investigation, but they should report unusual transactions.
 Are you an estate agent or immovable goods mediator?
 You should also investigate the party your client partners up with for your assignment.

-If you work as an intermediary (such as accountant or tax consultant), from 1 January 2021 you have to report any cross-border constructions that you believe are set up to avoid taxes to the Dutch Tax and Customs Administration (Belastingdienst).
+If you work as an intermediary (such as accountant or tax consultant) you have to report any cross-border constructions that you believe are set up to avoid taxes to the Dutch Tax and Customs Administration (Belastingdienst).